Periodic paths on the pentagon, double pentagon and golden L: Applications and future directions

 \begin{question} What is the relationship between geometric vs.\ combinatorial lengths of saddle connection vectors, and what are the statistics of their distribution? \end{question}

 \begin{question} Is there a substitution to go from the short to the long billiard word in a given periodic direction? \end{question}

-Julien Cassaigne, Pascal Hubert, and Serge Troubetzkoy studied the bounce language of billiards in polygons and gave formulas for the complexity of the language of squares, and of triangles that tile the plane by reflection \cite{cht}.
-Relatedly, we believe that:

-\begin{conjecture} For the subword length $n$ sufficiently large, the complexity of each individual aperiodic word is $15n+10$. \end{conjecture}

 Let $p(n)$ be the complexity of the billiard language of a billiard table.
+Julien Cassaigne, Pascal Hubert, and Serge Troubetzkoy proved that the language complexity $p(n)$ for the billiard language of a convex polygon is always asymptotic to a cubic \cite{cht}.
+They gave formulas for the limit $\lim_{n\to\infty} \frac{p(n)}{n^3}$ in the square $\left(\frac{4}{\pi^2}\right)$, equilateral triangle $\left(\frac{2}{3\pi^2}\right)$ and isosceles right triangle $\left(\frac{3}{4\pi^2}\right)$.
 At the end of \cite[\S 1]{cht}, the authors remark that ``It would be interesting to know if the limit $\lim_{n\to\infty} \frac{p(n)}{n^3}$ exists in the case of Veech polygons.''
 Our computational evidence suggests that:

 \begin{conjecture} For the regular pentagon billiard table, we have: $\displaystyle\lim_{n\to\infty}\frac{p(n)}{n^3} = \frac{10}{\pi^2}.$ \end{conjecture}